Sukiyaki Western Django: Writing

+Casting

+The opening scene of the film in both the original version of the film and the re-edited version of the film includes a short segment featuring Quentin Tarantino, listed in the actor credits for the film, as a solo gunman gunning down several outlaws.

 Soundtrack

 The film's soundtrack composed by Kōji Endō was released on CD on September 5, 2007.
 It features "Django Wandering" (ジャンゴ〜さすらい〜, Jango ~Sasurai~), a Japanese remake of the original Django theme song by veteran enka singer Saburō Kitajima.